shift-society/salon/call-for-papers/index.md

 ## Format and dates

-Submit your papers by January 7, 2019 (Submission link to come).
+Submit your papers by January 21st, 2019 on [EasyChair]("https://easychair.org/conferences/?conf=sdr19").
 We welcome both short (3000 words) and long (9000 words) papers.
 For some (by no means complete) inspiration on what the papers might look like, check out the [papers from previous editions of Salon des Refusés](https://www.shift-society.org/salon/papers/).